-There were no accruals for litigation contingencies at December 31, 2022.
-Our accruals for litigation contingencies were immaterial at December 31, 2021.
-We have classified our accruals for litigation contingencies in our Consolidated Balance Sheets as a component of "Other current liabilities" or "Other long-term liabilities" based on management's estimate regarding the timing of settlement.
+There were no accruals for litigation contingencies at December 31, 2023 and 2022, respectively.
+We classify our accruals for litigation contingencies in our Consolidated Balance Sheets as a component of "Other current liabilities" or "Other long-term liabilities" based on management's estimate regarding the timing of settlement.
 Our evaluation of litigation contingencies is based on the facts and circumstances of each case and predicting the outcome of these matters involves uncertainties.
 In the event the assumptions we use to evaluate these matters change in future periods or new information becomes available, we may be required to record additional accruals.
 In an effort to mitigate expenses associated with litigation, we may settle legal proceedings out of court.